mkorakin/ui-design-patterns-by-example/README.md

 ```
 ## Touch Gesture Clicker - MVC
 **Indirect model modification**
-In MVC the Controller translates View controls to Model controls.
+In MVC the Controller modifies the model in reposnse to UI events.

 In Touch Gesture Clicker we want a button that clicks when pressed (as opposed to when released).